sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/5_reconciliation.md

 ??? done "Answer"
     These genes probably underwent a duplication very recently.
 Only a short span of time passed since the duplication, which explains why they are onlly a few differences between the protein sequences.

-!!! note "If these steps did not work you can fetch the results files from the data folder instead"
+!!! note "If these steps failed, you can fetch the results files from the data folder instead"
     ```
     cp /workspace/biodivinfo/data/Session3/Step2/10261at7041.aln.fasta .
     cp /workspace/biodivinfo/data/Session3/Step2/10261at7041.aln.trm.fasta .